Hugo-COLLIN/SaveMyPhind-conversation-exporter/public/files/updateNotes.md

 # Update notes
+# 3.6.1
+🔗 Export Claude input content
+Now it keeps your text-converted inputs so your entire conversation is preserved.

+🚀 Perplexity Sources exported again!
+Perplexity changed its Sources pane, so the extension needed a refresh.

 # 3.5.0
 🤩 Export Claude AI answers
 Claude.ai is now supported!
 Just click the extension icon when you're on a Claude chat page and see the magic happen!